tfmart/CSFloatKit/README.md

 To get started, you will need to create an instance of `SWGORequester` and configure it with either an item inspect link or using the S, A, D and M parameters from an inspect link.

-* Initiaing with an inspect link
+* Initiating with an inspect link

 ```
 let configuration = SWGORequester(inspectLink: "steam://rungame/730/76561202255233023/+csgo_econ_action_preview%20S76561198084749846A698323590D7935523998312483177")